 Rwanda's overall annual inflation decreased to 10.1 percent in April of 2020 from 13.1 percent in the previous month.
 It was the lowest inflation rate since last October, as food & non-alcoholic beverages inflation eased to a six-month low of 18.7 percent (vs 24.1 percent in March), especially vegetables (23.5 percent vs 35.3 percent).
 Also, inflation slowed for both housing & utilities (1.2 percent vs 5.9 percent) and transport (2.2 percent vs 2.4 percent).
 On a monthly basis, consumer prices fell 1.8 percent, the first decline since January, following a 1.9 percent gain in the previous month.

-Inflation Rate in Rwanda averaged 5.84 percent from 1997 until 2019, reaching an all time high of 28.10 percent in February of 1998 and a record low of -15.80 percent in February of 1999.
-This page provides - Rwanda Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: National Institute of Statistics of Rwanda
+Inflation Rate in Rwanda averaged 5.91 percent from 1997 until 2020, reaching an all time high of 28.10 percent in February of 1998 and a record low of -15.80 percent in February of 1999.
+This page provides - Rwanda Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Rwanda Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020. source: National Institute of Statistics of Rwanda

-Inflation Rate in Rwanda is expected to be 10.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Rwanda to stand at 7.00 in 12 months time.
-In the long-term, the Rwanda Inflation Rate is projected to trend around 4.50 percent in 2020, according to our econometric models.
+Inflation Rate in Rwanda is expected to be 8.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Rwanda to stand at 5.80 in 12 months time.
+In the long-term, the Rwanda Inflation Rate is projected to trend around 6.00 percent in 2021 and 5.00 percent in 2022, according to our econometric models.